kazurayam/CompositeExecutionProfileInKatalonStudio/docs/index.md

 1. I want to compare 2 URLs: <http://demoaut.katalon.com> and <http://demoaut-mimic.kazurayam.com> to find if these 2 pages have any visual differences.

-2. I want to create 3 script modules
+2. I will write 3 script modules

     -   preProsess, which does some preparention (create work directories, etc)